demandcluster/api-plugin-buckaroo/README.md

 # api-plugin-buckaroo
 # 💀 do not use for anything 💀
 # terrible example of work coming from Upwork.
-This is not related to MOC !
+# This repo is not related to MOC !